Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * If at boot time the drive was assigned to a Nextor driver, then an automatic mapping procedure (equal to the one performed at boot time, except that "active" partition flags are not checked) will be performed.
 This may or may not result in the drive having the same mapping it had at boot time, depending on the mapping state of the other drives.

 If "u" is specified instead of a partition number, then the drive will be left unmapped.

+If "s" ("skip partition assignment") is specified instead of a partition number, then the drive will be mapped to the device (specified as explained above) but no partition will be assigned: the first suitable partition will be searched automatically on each access to the drive until one is found.
+This is useful to map a drive to a removable device that is currently offline (with a regular partition number the mapping would fail with a "Disk offline" error), or to a device that will be partitioned later.

 The optional parameter "/L" locks the drive immediately after doing the mapping (recommended for removable devices that will not be changed).